 The concept of a June wedding is from Western culture.
-However, the Philippines adapted to the culture of having weddings during this month.
-Unlike in Europe, June is the start of the rainy season in the Philippines.
-It is not ideal to get wet wearing formal clothes, so it’s not a peak season for having weddings.
+However, the Filipinos adapted to the culture of having weddings this month.
+Since June is the start of the rainy season in the Philippines, it is not common for couples to schedule weddings during this period.
+Despite not being the peak season for marriages in the country.

-Another reason why Filipinos get married during June is because of the fiscal year.
+On a practical note, Filipinos get married in June because of the fiscal year.
 The fiscal year starts in July, and getting married in June means both parties are married within the fiscal year.
-Income tax rates were lower this month, so it’s more of a practical and economical choice than a romantic one.
+Income tax rates were lower this month, so it’s more of a practical and economical choice.